-{\bf Cut-C} : \begin{itemize} \item The $p_T$ of leading fatjet is required to have ${p_T}_{j_1} > 750$ GeV, while $p_T$ of the sub-leading fatjet should have ${p_T}_{j_2} > 500$ GeV. \item The jet mass of both the leading and sub-leading fatjet should have a minimum value of $m_{j_i} > 150$ GeV ($i=1,2$) while their invariant mass must satisfy $m_{j_1 j_2} > 1000$ GeV.
-Additionally, the next-to-sub-leading fatjet has jet mass of $m_{j_3} > 100$ GeV. \item The $p_T$ of sub-jets associated with leading charged lepton must have ${p_T}^{sj}_{l_1} > 100$ GeV. \end{itemize}
+{\bf Cut-C} : \begin{enumerate}[i.] \item The leading groomed fatjet is required to have ${P_T}_{j_1} > 750$ GeV, while the sub-leading groomed fatjet should have ${P_T}_{j_2} > 500$ GeV. \item The jet mass of both the leading and sub-leading groomed fatjet should have a minimum value of $m_{j_i} > 150$ GeV ($i=1,2$), while their invariant mass must satisfy $m_{j_1 j_2} > 1000$ GeV.
+Additionally, the next-to-sub-leading groomed fatjet has jet mass of $m_{j_3} > 100$ GeV. \item The sub-jets associated with leading charged lepton must have ${P_T}^{sj}_{l_1} > 100$ GeV. \end{enumerate}

-The role of the three sets of cuts on our signal and SM background is tabulated in Table~\ref{tablecutflow3jet_bp1} and Table~\ref{tablecutflow3jet_bp2} for {\tt BP1} and {\tt BP2}, respectively for the three-fatjet inclusive search.
-Here, {\bf Cut-C} represents the strongest selection choice.
-Although {\bf Cut-B} keeps the maximum signal events, it is unable to suppress the $t \bar{t}$ leptonic background considerably.
-However, one can notice that both {\bf Cut-A} and {\bf Cut-C} do reduce the signal but are able to control the SM background better.

-The signal significances are shown in Table~\ref{significance3jet} for $\cal{L} = 3000$ and $600$ fb$^{-1}$.
-Although {\bf Cut-B} gives the best significance due to the large signal efficiency after cuts for {\tt BP1}, the significance for {\tt BP2} are similar for all set of cuts due to the small signal cross section.